 - New comment: Alerts the user that a new comment has been left on an idea they are subscribed to.

 You can adjust the Subject or Body of each template to match your preferred terminology and copy.
-Use HTML to further customize the design and formatting of your emails.

 You can also use several variables to include dynamic information in your email: